Kanbara-juku

 Kanbara-juku (蒲原宿, Kanbara-juku) was the fifteenth of the fifty-three stations of the Tōkaidō.
 It is located in what is now part of the Shimizu-ku ward of Shizuoka, Shizuoka Prefecture, Japan.
 It is one of four former post stations located in Shimizu-ku.
-The painting is mostly famous for being used for Weezer's 1996 album Pinkerton, which uses the painting for the album cover.

 History

-The original Kanbara-juku was decimated by a flood in the early part of the Edo period, but was rebuilt shortly thereafter.
+The original Kanbara-juku was decimated by a flood in the early part of the Edo period, and was rebuilt shortly thereafter.

 The classic ukiyo-e print by Andō Hiroshige (Hōeidō edition) from 1831–1834, depicts a mountain village at nightfall, through which three people are struggling under deep snow.
 It is a rather strange composition, as Kanbara is located in a very temperate area warmed by the Kuroshio current offshore, and even a light snowfall is extremely rare.

-In Japan (as everywhere), many villages in different parts of the country have the same name.
-Hiroshige intended his print to represent the Kanbara which was the 15th post station on the Tokaido Road, which ran from Edo and Kyoto.
-But in creating his portfolio The 53 stations of the Tokaido Road, apparently he often relied on existing prints and guidebooks.
-It seems likely that he mistakenly used an image of a very different Kanbara: the one depicted here is probably a village in the very mountainous Gunma prefecture near the resort town of Karuizawa.
-It is famous as the village buried during the August 1783 eruption of Mt.
-Asama, which killed 466 people.
+In Japan (as elsewhere), many villages in different parts of the country have the same name.
+Hiroshige apparently often relied on existing prints and guidebooks.
+It seems likely that he mistakenly used an image of a different Kanbara: a village in the mountainous Gunma prefecture.

+The Hiroshige print features on the cover of Weezer's 1996 album Pinkerton.